What’s a PA?

 International Affairs Division

 Hello!
-I’m Keishi Matsuda, new Japanese PA from this April.
-I had been teaching English in high schools for 13 years until last March.
-My work here is completely different from what I have done before, but I’ll do the best that I can for the JET Programme with Roland.
+I’m Keishi Matsuda, Japanese PA since April 2016.
+I had been teaching English in high schools for 13 years until then.
+My work here is completely different from what I have done before, but I’ll do the best that I can for the JET Programme.
 Also having taught in various kinds of schools, I can give you some relevant advice if you need it.

 I had many ALT friends in my twenties.
 Most of my English has come from them, but words are changing every day.
 Through this job, I will make efforts to improve my English to help you and express myself correctly.
 “I help you” means “you help me!”
 Let’s help each other to make our lives meaningful in Japan.